Escobita/selenium/selenium-core/selenium-website/src/main/rst/03_selenium_ide.rst

 Opening and Saving a Script
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The File-»Open, Save and Save As menu commands behave similar to opening and
+The File-»Open, Save and Save As menu commands behave similarly to opening and
 saving files in most other programs.
 When you open an existing script, it
 loads that script file into the IDE and displays its Selenium commands in the
 main script editing window.